Project Updates & News - Early 2022 (Latest updates at the top)

 This is a high-quality, hardcover book, presenting a thorough history of turbine power, and I'm happy to have an image of mine included.
 Thank you, Andreas!

-I'm happy to be involved in this new project, which began for me in late 2012.
-It's the story of the infamous "D.B.
-Cooper" incident, in which a hijacker succeeded in getting $200,000 in cash ransom, and escaped by parachuting from the rear exit airstairs on a Boeing 727.
-This happened in 1971, and the hijacker has never been found, either dead or alive, making it the FBI's only unsolved hijacking case
+The story of the infamous "D.B.
+Cooper" incident, in which a hijacker succeeded in getting $200,000 in cash ransom, and escaped by parachuting from the rear exit airstairs on a Boeing 727, happened in 1971, and the hijacker has never been found, either dead or alive, making it the FBI's only unsolved hijacking case.

-Below - I've been having some fun compositing this model.
+Below - With the model "movie ready", I've been having some fun compositing this aircraft.

 Below - Just for fun...

-Cessna T-50 model renders to be published in aircraft design book:
+Cessna T-50 model renders published in aircraft design book:

-Cutaway views of my Cessna T-50 model will be featured in a new book called "Fundamentals of Aircraft and Airship Design: Volume II - Airship Design", published by the American Institute of Aeronautics and Astronautics.
+Cutaway views of my Cessna T-50 model are featured in a new book called "Fundamentals of Aircraft and Airship Design: Volume II - Airship Design", published by the American Institute of Aeronautics and Astronautics.

 This is another project that deserves a makeover, and is getting one.
-I did it several years ago, and now have better tools for improving on the realism of the materials, as well as the animation rig.
-I've posted updates to the article here, and to the feature page in my 3D Catalog, and have started to do some new animations, like the one below.
+I did the original version several years ago, and now have better tools for improving on the realism of the materials, as well as the animation rig.
+I've posted updates to the article here, to the feature page in my 3D Catalog, and have started to do some new animations, like the one below.
+Lots of historically-based fun!

 Boeing 747-8 "Intercontinental" model: